SimonLof/BankAPI/README.md

 #### `~/transfer` ➡️

-> Transfer funds from one of the signed in customers owned accounts to another account in the bank.
+> Transfer funds from one of the signed in customer's owned accounts to another account in the bank.
 >
 >  `{ fromAccountId:int, toAccountId:int, amount:double }`